Redundancy – reduced rate of tax on genuine loss-of-job payments

 completed year of service

-Tax free amounts are adjusted annually in May of each in line with movements in the Average Weekly Ordinary Times Earnings (AWOTE).
+Tax free amounts are adjusted annually in May of each year in line with movements in the Average Weekly Ordinary Time Earnings (AWOTE).

 Pre 1 July 1983 service component (also tax free)